“Air-Mobile”

 He wears the M65 field jacket, obsolete by 1968-69 or so, but some still fancied them, especially in the cooler months, he wears his scarf behind his jacket’s collar and has a unit scroll over his Cav-patch rather than a pocket patch, which are quite tricky to sew on a pocket unless you sew through both pocket and jacket-making the pocket defunct.

 The unit scroll over the 1st Cav-patch would be one way, but a rarer method of application, reserved for Ranger Scrolls and Airborne Rockers, and not to be mixed up with aero units.
-His cap is typical, albeit it has the metal form of wings and rang, in both subdued and unsubdued.
-His Helmet has gotten much attention to it and appears to have been applied over several months, likely on downtime.
+His cap is typical, albeit it has the metal form of wings and range, in both subdued and unsubdued.
+His Helmet has gotten much attention and appears to have been applied over several months, likely during downtime.

 Sergeant, C-Troop, 1/9, 1 Cav.
 Division, SCOUT, Crew Chief: